Saturday, 1 November 2025

 New Inky Leaves School of Flower Painting!

-I am incredibly excited to announce that this year I opened the doors to my new arts house - Casa 2 Cadiz - for courses, exhibitions, film nights and secret suppers.
-Casa 2 Cadiz is a homestay, artist retreat and part-time school.
+I am incredibly excited to announce that this year I opened the doors to my new arts house Casa de la Morera - for courses, exhibitions, film nights and secret suppers.
+Casa de la Morera is a homestay, artist retreat and part-time school.
 Built in 1904, this timeless Andalucían house sits in the heart of the village of Albuñuelas overlooking the orange groves that adorn the banks of the Rio de Saleres.
 The house was known as one of the most elegant houses in the village back in the 40s-60s with its intricately patterned floor tiles, high ceilings and tall doors.
 The worn splendour of the property is as alluring as it is unique.
 The integrity and charm of this house has been preserved in every room, from its bakerlite light switches to its huge windows, the latter of which were rescued by the previous owners from an older Napoleonic manor house in the 1950s.
 Staying or learning in Casa 2 Cadiz is an opportunity to embrace the imperfections created by the tear of time and to explore its mysteries and authencities.

 Watercolour painting courses